Psoriasis

 • Red, well-defined lesions that are covered by a thick scale.

-• Psoriasis appears inflamed, whereas dandruff does not.
+• Scalp psoriasis appears inflamed in affected areas, whereas dandruff does not.

 • May extend beyond the hairline, including presentation on the ear.